wimsio/wimscardano/White Paper.md

 The WIM Coin will be created from the WIM blockchain, designed by women competing to create a secure, efficient, scalable, and fast blockchain.
 The coin will be used for daily transactions, eliminating common blockchain weaknesses and combining the best practices of centralized and decentralized systems.

-### WIMT
+### $WIMT

-WIMT (WIM Token) will be used for fundraising on the Cardano network.
-One WIMT will be valued at $0.01.
-The hard cap is set at 80 billion WIMT ($800 million), funding 11 WIM projects globally.
-Unsold WIMT tokens will be burnt to increase demand due to scarcity.
+$WIMT  (WIM Token) will be used for fundraising on the Cardano network.
+One $WIMT  will be valued at $0.01.
+The hard cap is set at 80 billion $WIMT  ($800 million), funding 11 WIM projects globally.
+Unsold $WIMT  tokens will be burnt to increase demand due to scarcity.

 ### Sales

-Pre-sale WIMT tokens will be priced at $0.00035, offering a 50% discount.
+Pre-sale $WIMT  tokens will be priced at $0.00035, offering a 50% discount.
 Public sale tokens will be priced at $0.0007.
 Distribution will be transparent, avoiding hidden agendas, with a focus on community building and engagement.

 ### Traditional Projects